 Posted November 11, 2013 at 06:00 pm by Will Verduzco

 Many may question the need to theme their Android recovery.
 After all, recovery partitions are strictly utilitarian by nature.
 But as recoveries are becoming user friendly, the overall look of the UI should be brought up to par as well.
 And if you’ve been earning your Frequent Flasher miles, you might as well make the experience even more pleasurable when trying out those latest kernel updates and nightly ROM builds.

 Not too long ago, we talked about a rather unique set of TWRP recovery themes for 720p devices created by XDA Senior Member Primokorn.
 At the time, one in particular caught our eye.
 That was, of course, the unofficial XDA theme.

-Posted October 19, 2013 By: Jimmy McGee
+Posted October 19, 2013 at 06:30 pm by Jimmy McGee

 During the BBQ, there were many great events and presentations.
 You’ve already seen the presentation by XDA Elite Recognized Developer XpLoDWilD.
 However, that was not the only presentation by an Elite Recognized Developer from XDA.
 Elite Recognized Developer Dees_Troy, also known as Ethan Yonker, gave a presentation as well.
 For the few who may not recognize the name, he is the lead developer of TWRP and member of Team Win.

-Posted October 19, 2013 By: Jimmy McGee
+Posted October 19, 2013 at 02:30 pm by Jimmy McGee

 Before his presentation at this year’s Big Android BBQ, Ethan Yonker (XDA Elite Recognized Developer Dees_Troy) takes a moment and sits down with XDA Developer TV Producer Jordan for a quick chat.
 Jordan and Dees_Troy talk about his accomplishments, his projects, and a little about himself.